 Factual information has been taken from sources we believe to be reliable, but its accuracy, completeness or interpretation cannot be guaranteed.
 Forecasts, estimates, and certain information contained herein are based upon proprietary research and should not be interpreted as investment advice, as an offer or solicitation, nor as the purchase or sale of any financial instrument.
 Statements concerning financial market trends are based on current market conditions, which will fluctuate.
 William Blair does not provide legal or tax advice.
 Please consult your tax and/or legal counsel for specific tax questions and concerns.

 Investing involves risks, including the possible loss of principal.
 Equity securities may decline in value due to both real and perceived general market, economic, and industry conditions.
 The securities of smaller companies may be more volatile and less liquid than securities of larger companies.
 Investing in foreign denominated and/or domiciled securities may involve heightened risk due to currency fluctuations, and economic and political risks, which may be enhanced in emerging markets.
 Investing in the bond market is subject to certain risks including market, interest rate, issuer, credit, and inflation risk.
+Rising interest rates generally cause bond prices to fall.
+Sovereign debt securities are subject to the risk that an entity may delay or refuse to pay interest or principal on its sovereign debt because of cash flow problems, insufficient foreign reserves, or political or other considerations.
+High-yield, lower-rated, securities involve greater risk than higher-rated securities.
 Currency transactions are affected by fluctuations in exchange rates; currency exchange rates may fluctuate significantly over short periods of time.
 Different investment styles may shift in and out of favor depending on market conditions.
 Diversification does not ensure against loss.
 Any investment or strategy mentioned herein may not be suitable for every investor.
 Past performance is not indicative of future results.